bcdev/jzarr/docs/intro.rst

 * Create N-dimensional arrays with java primitive data types.
 At the moment boolean and char type are not supported.
 * Chunk arrays along any dimension.
-* Compress and/or filter chunks.
+* Compress the chunks by using one of the :ref:`compressors <compressors>`
 * Store arrays in memory, on disk, (Future plans: inside a Zip file, on S3, ...)
 * Read an array concurrently from multiple threads or processes.
-* Write to an array concurrently from multiple threads or processes.
+* Write an array concurrently from multiple threads or processes.
 * Organize arrays into hierarchies via groups.

 Status